PEP 101 – Doing Python Releases 101

 Making a Python release is a thrilling and crazy process.
 You’ve heard the expression “herding cats”?
 Imagine trying to also saddle those purring little creatures up, and ride them into town, with some of their buddies firmly attached to your bare back, anchored by newly sharpened claws.
 At least they’re cute, you remind yourself.

-Actually, no that’s a slight exaggeration <wink>.
-The Python release process has steadily improved over the years and now, with the help of our amazing community, is really not too difficult.
+Actually, no, that’s a slight exaggeration 😉 The Python release process has steadily improved over the years and now, with the help of our amazing community, is really not too difficult.
 This PEP attempts to collect, in one place, all the steps needed to make a Python release.
-It is organized as a recipe and you can actually print this out and check items off as you complete them.
+Most of the steps are now automated or guided by automation, so manually following this list is no longer necessary.

 Things You’ll Need